dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/extra-credit/asset-metadata-as-markdown.md

    2. `base64.b64encode` encodes the image’s binary data (`image_data`) into base64 format.
    3. Next, the encoded image data is converted to a UTF-8 encoded string using the `decode` function.
    4. Next, a variable named `md_content` is created.
 The value of this variable is a Markdown-formatted string containing a JPEG image, where the base64 representation of the image is inserted.
-   5. We are able to include the metadata on the asset by returning a `MaterializeResult` instance with the image is passed in as metadata.
+   5. We are able to include the metadata on the asset by returning a `MaterializeResult` instance with the image passed in as metadata.
 The metadata will have a `preview` label in the Dagster UI.
    6. Using `MetadataValue.md`, the `md_content` is typed as Markdown.
 This ensures Dagster will correctly render the chart.

 At this point, the code for the `adhoc_request` asset should look like this: